 - Focus and relevance.
 Small data concentrates on specific and detailed information with a more focused and precise approach.
 It sifts out information that is extremely relevant for addressing specific problems or needs, which enables faster decision-making.
 The focus of big data is usually broad and covers a wide range of information that is often diverse and not always relevant to a specific objective.

 - Applications and objectives.
-Small data is used to obtain more specific and focused information in order to better understand customers, personalize experiences, optimize processes and improve decision-making in situations that do not require the analysis of large amounts of data.
-Big data, for its part, serves to identify patterns and trends in massive data sets, which enables strategic decision-making, predictive analytics and improved operational efficiency in various areas such as marketing and finance, among others.
+Small data is used to obtain more specific and focused information to better understand customers, personalize experiences, optimize processes, and improve decision-making in situations that don’t require the analysis of large amounts of data.
+Big data, meanwhile, serves to identify patterns and trends in massive datasets, which enables strategic decision-making, predictive analytics, and improved operational efficiency in areas such as marketing and finance, among others.

 The benefits of small data

 - Faster, easier decision-making.
-Smaller data sets can be quickly processed and analyzed, facilitating faster and easier decision-making.
+Smaller datasets can be quickly processed and analyzed, facilitating speedier and simpler decision-making.

 - Customer centricity.
 Small data enables a more detailed and personalized analysis of customer details.
 By better understanding their individual preferences and needs, companies can offer more tailored products and services, thus improving customer experience and satisfaction.

 - Resource optimization.
-Companies can save resources in terms of time and costs because they do not need to invest in complex and expensive infrastructure to process large volumes of data.
+Businesses can save resources in terms of time and costs because they don’t need to invest in complex and expensive infrastructure to process large volumes of data.

 - Identification of business opportunities.
 By focusing on specific details, companies can discover new market niches, emerging trends, and areas for improvement that make a difference to their business goals.

 - Privacy and data security.
-Companies can mitigate the risks associated with privacy and security, since cutting down on the amount of information stored makes it easier to implement data protection measures.
+Organizations can mitigate the risks associated with privacy and security since cutting down on the amount of information stored makes it easier to implement data protection measures.

 Small data applications in logistics

 - Optimization of routes and deliveries.
-The analysis of traffic data, weather conditions and delivery schedules enable the optimization of transportation routes.
-By using specific and detailed information, companies can improve their logistics planning, shorten lead times and limit shipping costs.
+Analyzing traffic data, weather conditions, and delivery schedules optimizes transportation routes.
+By using specific and detailed information, companies can improve their logistics planning, shorten lead times, and limit shipping costs.

 - Inventory management.
-Real-time inventory data tracking and analysis prevents stockouts or overstocking issues.
-Small data helps maintain a more precise inventory tracking process, thus reducing storage costs and preventing losses due to obsolete or expired products.
+Real-time inventory data tracking and analysis prevent shortages and excess stock.
+Small data helps maintain a more accurate inventory monitoring process, thus reducing storage costs and preventing losses due to obsolete or expired products.

 - Demand forecasting.
 By analyzing historical sales logs and purchasing trends, small data helps predict future product demand.
-This makes it possible for companies to adjust their inventory levels and meet demand effectively, avoiding losses due to safety stock level allowed or overstocking.
+Businesses can then adjust their inventory levels and meet demand effectively, avoiding losses due to stockouts or overstocking.

 - Improved customer experience.
-Small data facilitates the collection and analysis of information on customer preferences and behaviors for the purpose of personalizing the shopping experience, as well as offering products and services more appropriate to their needs.
+Small data facilitates the collection and analysis of information on customer preferences and behaviors to personalize the shopping experience, as well as offering products and services more appropriate to their needs.

 - Analysis of logistics costs.
-Small data simplifies the analysis of the costs associated with different aspects of the supply chain, such as the transportation, storage and handling of goods.
+Small data simplifies the analysis of the costs associated with different aspects of the supply chain, such as transportation, storage, and material handling.
 By obtaining detailed information about costs, companies can identify areas for improvement and avoid unnecessary expenses.

 - Detection of anomalies.
-By analyzing throughput data and logistics operations, small data enables the detection of anomalies and potential problems in the supply chain.
+By analyzing throughput data and logistics operations, small data makes it possible to detect anomalies and potential problems in the supply chain.

 Small data: smaller, but just as efficient

-While big data is characterized by the mass processing of information, small data targets specific and more manageable details to help solve specific problems and make quick decisions focused on the needs of users or customers.
-This type of information is particularly valuable for smaller companies or those looking for quick solutions to specific customers or problems in environments where the amount of data is not a determining factor.
+While big data is characterized by the mass processing of information, small data targets specific and more manageable details to help solve specific problems and make quick decisions focused on user or customer needs.
+This type of information is particularly valuable for smaller enterprises or those looking for quick solutions to specific customers or problems in environments where the amount of data is not a determining factor.

-In the field of logistics, where throughput monitoring based on data generated in the warehouse is increasingly common, a warehouse management system (WMS) such as Easy WMS plays a key role in optimizing operations.
-If you want to convert the considerable volume of data generated in your warehouse into valuable information, don’t hesitate to contact us.
-Our team of expert consultants will be happy to advise you on the most appropriate digital solution to improve the logistics operations of your company.
+In logistics, where throughput monitoring based on data generated in the facility is increasingly common, a warehouse management system (WMS) such as Easy WMS plays a key role in optimizing operations.
+Looking to convert the large volume of data generated in your facility into valuable information?
+Don’t hesitate to contact us.
+Our team of expert consultants will be happy to advise you on the most appropriate digital solution to improve your company’s logistics operations.